 # 6 TAKE AN OMEGA-3 SUPPLEMENT

 In addition to doubling your vitamins, skin guru Dr. Perricone suggests that you take three Omega-3 capsules twice a day on the day of the flight, and the same the next day.
 It’s a natural anti-inflammatory, will help prevent blood clots (see above) and works magic on your skin.
-Michelle and I take this bad boy every day, flight or no flight.
+I take this bad boy every day, flight or no flight.
 Not a bad idea if you want beautiful skin 24/7/365.

 #7 AVOID SALTY AIRPLANE FOODS AND BRING YOUR OWN (HEALTHY) SNACKS!